MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 Within a specific workload, you optimize data costs by reducing the expenses associated with storing and managing data.
 There are various strategies and best practices to minimize data storage and processing costs.
 The goal is to align data costs with data priority.
 You need to assign cost tiers to types of data based on their importance or frequency of access.

 The primary drivers for the cost of workload data are access frequency, access latency, and storage amount.
-The following guidance contains strategies for optimizing costs across these main cost drivers.
+The following guidance contains strategies for optimizing costs across these drivers.

 ### Take an inventory of data